noaa-gml/rtorf/paper/paper.md

 Identifying the local time is important for atmospheric reasons.
-Sometimes we need observations when the Planetary Boundary Layer is high, so that the concentrations are well distributed, generaly around 2:00pm.
+Sometimes we need observations when the Planetary Boundary Layer is high, so that the concentrations are well distributed, in genera around 2:00pm, when planetary boundary layer is higher.
 In `rtorf` we use an hierarchical approach based on the availability of critical information.
-Basically, if the solar time array is available, we use the functon `obs_addstime`.
-In the begative case `rtorf` searches for the metadata `site_utc2lst` ot convert UTC time to local.
+Basically, if the solar time array is available, we use the function `obs_addstime`.
+In the negative case `rtorf` searches for the metadata `site_utc2lst` to convert UTC time to local.
 Finally, in the absence of the mentioned data, we calculate an approximation of the local time using the geographical coordinates, as :